 Thus, when you go to the local markets, you can find different items, and mostly Vietnamese vegetables and fruits.
 The indigenous people have contributed to making the market diverse with local products.
 As a result, most farming things are not labeled, but people often know their origins.

-Nowadays, trade and exchanging goods is much better, so the rural markets do not lack industrial products and agricultural items from other regions.
+Nowadays, trade and exchanging goods is much better, so the rural markets do not lack industrial products and agricultural items from other regions in Vietnam.
 Since then, it creates various choices for local people when shopping.

 Therefore, everyone going to the market needs a little skill to differentiate between local agricultural things from the other areas.
 One outstanding feature is that local products are green, seasonal, and usually only available in small quantities.